 Age: from 8 years

 Published by Board & Dice / Kobold Verlag

 Cost: 30 Euro

-The board game Mandala Stones is a visually appealing puzzle board game that doesn't have to hide behind other genre competitors: getting started is easy, but mastering high scores is quite challenging.
+The board game Mandala Stones is a visually appealing puzzle board game that doesn't have to hide behind its genre competitors: it's easy to get started, but mastering high scores is quite challenging.
 The puzzle factor is high, ideally there are many considerations in the player's moves.
-The 96 mandala stones in connection with the scoring forms are the stars of this board game.
-First set up - yes, that can be annoying at times - the colorful turrets motivate the start of the game - also the mandala that is “painted” during the game is a visual highlight.
-The artist's tableaus alone are made of cardboard that is a little too thin.
+The 96 mandala stones are the stars of this board game in connection with the scoring forms.
+Once set up - yes, that can be annoying at times - the colorful towers motivate the game to start - the mandala "painted" during the game is also a visual highlight.
+Only the artists' tableaus are made of cardboard that is a little too thin.

 But you don't win with beauty and harmony alone, the scoring system and its secret cards take care of that.
 The latter bring a little more variety into the game.
 Otherwise it is step by step timing and clever placements.
 Once understood, Mandala Stones literally ingratiates itself for subsequent games - the motivation to increase your score and sabotage your opponent's is high.
 Because the structure of the board game is always different, in a double sense, - on the mandala board and the main playing field - the pressure to optimize is tempting.
 With the right strategy, some things, but by no means everything, can be controlled with Mandala Stones.
 A certain luck factor is already present due to the structure.
 The further the stone turrets melt, the more transparent the trains become - which again opens up tactical potential.